info-201a-wi22/final-project-starter-Simon-Cao-Git/docs/p01-proposal.md

 For policymakers, on the other hand, more restrictions could be applied to game companies to ensure they prioritize mental health in the entire life-cycle of game-development and operation.
 For instance, policies that mandate mental health support resources could be made, and potentially, an annual report on mental health profiles of the player-base could be requested by government officials.

 ## Limitations
 By examining the dataset, our group noticed that the data is mainly from male gamers; also, the gamers that participated in this survey are mainly younger generations and from the western countries.
 Also, as the dataset is mainly gathered from Reddit and the survey is voluntary, there might be unforeseen limitations to the survey population.
 As a result, the conclusion may not apply well to all players, especially female players, older generations, and players in other regions; thus, we need to be careful when making conclusions about gamers in general.

+## Acknowledgements

+We would like to thank Marian Sauter and Dejan Draschkow for collecting the data and sharing it online for free– this project would not have been possible without their expansive data set and research efforts.

+## References

+Bhargava, H. (2021, October 5).
+Hiding in plain sight: The impact of gaming on Mental Health.
+Forbes.
+Retrieved February 4, 2022, from https://www.forbes.com/sites/hansabhargava/2021/10/04/hiding-in-plain-sight-the-impact-of-gaming-on-mental-health/?sh=7f9b1325278d

+Kowal, M., Conroy, E., Ramsbottom, N., Smithies, T., Toth, A., & Campbell, M. (2021).
+Gaming Your Mental Health: A Narrative Review on Mitigating Symptoms of Depression and Anxiety Using Commercial Video Games.
+JMIR serious games, 9(2), e26575. https://doi.org/10.2196/26575

+Granic, I., Lobel, A., & Engels, R. C. M. E. (2014).
+The benefits of playing video games.
+American Psychologist, 69(1), https://doi.apa.org/doiLanding?doi=10.1037%2Fa0034857

+Draschkow, D., & Sauter, M. (2017, October 30).
+Gaming habits and psychological well-being: An international dataset about the anxiety, life satisfaction and social phobia of over 13000 gamers.
+OSF.
+Retrieved February 4, 2022, from https://osf.io/vyr5f/

+Grinspoon, P., MD.
+(2020, December 22).
+The health effects of too much gaming.
+Harvard Health. https://www.health.harvard.edu/blog/the-health-effects-of-too-much-gaming-2020122221645

+## Appendix A: Questions

+No questions as this stage in the project.

 <!-- # Title of your Project: Project Proposal